Carmel Giblin, CEO & president of the ICTI Ethical Toy Program, answers our questions about the current pandemic.

 Covid-19 is unprecedented, certainly in my working career, in terms of the global negative impact it will have on all sectors and industries.
 In China, we know most factories are now back to work following the extended Chinese New Year national annual holiday.
-Our members are reporting on average circa 70% of the workforce being present.
-They have circa 4-5 weeks of backlogged production to address, which is resulting in pressure on them to meet shipping deadlines with reduced worker numbers.
+Our members are reporting on average around 70% of the workforce being present.
+They have circa 4-5 weeks of backlogged production to address, which is resulting in pressure to meet shipping deadlines with reduced worker numbers.
 Factories aim to be back to full workforce capacity in the coming weeks.
 Until then, we can expect pressure on working hours which we must all manage responsibly.
-Workers who have returned to work understandably have concerns regarding this decision.
-The fear of future contagion is real too; we’re working with our members to ensure factories are doing all they can to address fears and keep their workers healthy.
+Workers who have returned to work understandably have concerns about workload, and fear of future contagion is real too; we’re working with our members to ensure factories are doing all they can to address fears and keep their workers healthy.
 We can, I think, be hopeful in terms of the continued reduction of cases being reported in China.
 I very much hope that continues to be the situation.

 There seems to be a feeling that, just as China is getting back to full manufacturing capability, the rest of the world is closing shops and demand may not be there at the moment.
 Is this a fair assessment?
 Are things getting back to normal, or is there a lingering aftermath?